antoniojbt/project_quickstart/README.rst

 ================

 To run an example of a project with scripts, pipeline and report, you'll need to install several additional tools.
-See the file "Dockerfile_pq_all_tests" on how to do this for Linux.
+See the Dockerfiles on how to do this for Linux.

 To create and run within a conda environment you can try the following bash script.
 You may need to run commands manually if it fails though and there are